apicart/brackets/readme.md

 ```

 ## Configuration Reserved Keywords
-This keywords you must not use in the configuration object `_create, _data, _destroy, _instanceId, _hash, _type, _parent, _setStatus, _status`.
+This keywords you must not use in the configuration object `_create, _data, _destroy, _destroyChildrenInstances, _instanceId, _initChildrenInstances, _hash, _type, _parentInstanceId, _parentInstance, _setStatus, _status`.

 ## Rendering Instances
 Rendering instances are interactive objects that were used during the rendering process of each template or component.
 Each rendering instance have an `id`.
 Because there can be multiple instances during the rendering process, you can set `instanceId` parameter.
 This parameter will be than used as a prefix for the instance so the instance id will be `<your-id>-<unique hash>`.
 This will help you to find the instance you want to work with.

 The following example shows how to work with instances.